 Uralian Provenance Project 2017-2019

-Late Palaeozoic to Early Mesozoic sandstones with an inferred Uralian provenance comprise an important component of not only the west Uralian foreland basins, West Siberian Basin and Yenisei-Khatanga Basin, but also the more distant Barents Shelf and Sverdrup Basin.
+Late Palaeozoic to Triassic sandstones with an inferred Uralian provenance comprise an important component of not only the west Uralian foreland basins, West Siberian Basin and Yenisei-Khatanga Basin, but also the more distant Barents Shelf and Sverdrup Basin.
 CASP provenance research indicates that Triassic sandstones from the Korotaikha Basin (Pai-Khoi, Arctic Uralides) and the Barents Shelf, while clearly derived from the Urals, are distinctly different sand types.
-Currently our ability to resolve the provenance of these different sands to specific sectors of the orogen, and ultimately establish the scale of the river systems supplying the basins, is severely limited by the dearth of accessible and reliable geochronological and geochemical data especially from the more northerly sectors of the Urals.
+Currently our ability to resolve the provenance of these different sands to specific sectors of the orogen, and ultimately establish the scale of the river systems supplying the basins, is severely limited by the dearth of accessible and reliable geochronological and geochemical data, especially from the more northerly sectors of the Urals.

 - Biostratigraphical review of the Kos’yu-Rogov Basin.

-- Provenance study of late Palaeozoic to Mesozoic sandstones from the Polar to Subpolar Urals.
+- Provenance study of Late Palaeozoic to Mesozoic sandstones from the Polar to Subpolar Urals.

 - Origin of detrital epidote within Early Triassic strata of the Korotaikha Basin.

 - Bedrock thermochronological study of the Subpolar Urals.

 Project length: 24 months from December 2017.